adedomin/CSC450-project-proposal/final/final.md

 1.2.
 Designing and Defining a Domain Languages
 ------------------------------------------------------

-Designing domain specific languages is a arduous problem.
+Designing domain specific languages is a very slow and arduous task.
 Some have suggested designing and developing domain specific languages using meta-models; basically a model, modeling models [@dsldes].
 This process makes use of advanced features of UML version 2.1.